 At HiFives, we have had long and deep engagement with our clients for their employee rewards and recognition programs.
 Based on this experience, we would like to list out a few of the benefits that should be aimed for or provided by employee rewards and recognition program in organizations:

 Done in the right way, employee rewards and recognition can reinforce good performance by employees, which would have a direct or indirect impact on business metrics such as revenues, costs, customer satisfaction, etc. For example, an employee who gets an award for achieving high levels of customer satisfaction is more often than not likely to continue to perform at the same or higher level.
 It might also motivate his peers to demonstrate higher levels of performance.
 The same would be true for an employee who is being recognized for cutting costs or driving innovation.

-- Employee behavior linked to company values
+- Employee behaviour linked to company values

-If executed well, employee rewards and recognition programs can deliver the desired behavior from employees in sync with the organization’s core values and beliefs such as ethics, commitment, customer-centricity, passion or collaboration.
+If executed well, employee rewards and recognition programs can deliver the desired behaviour from employees in sync with the organization’s core values and beliefs such as ethics, commitment, customer-centricity, passion or collaboration.
 For example, an employee who has worked on an important project to meet a critical deadline might be eligible for an award under the category of commitment.
 Another one could be that of an employee who might have resisted attempts by a third-party to secure a contract by trying to offer ‘personal incentives’ to the employee.
-In both these examples, the behavior and the outcomes should be kept separate.
+In both these examples, the behaviour and the outcomes should be kept separate.

-- Driving specific behaviors and outcomes
+- Driving specific behaviours and outcomes

 - Employee motivation and camaraderie